 On October 15, 2002, a jury returned a verdict of \$29.6 million against us in a Minnesota State Court action entitled Lester Building Systems, a division of Butler Manufacturing Company, and Lester's of Minnesota, Inc., v.
 Louisiana-Pacific Corporation and Canton Lumber Company.
 On December 13, 2002, the District of Oregon, which maintains jurisdiction over the nationwide OSB class action, permanently enjoined the Minnesota state trial court from entering judgment against us with respect to \$11.2 million of the verdict that related to siding that was subject to the nationwide OSB siding settlement.
 We satisfied this verdict, less the enjoined amount, during the second quarter of 2004.
 Lester's appealed the District Court's injunction to the Ninth Circuit Court of Appeals and, on October 24, 2005, the Court of Appeals decided in a 2 to 1 decision to vacate the District Court's injunction.
-We requested an En Banc hearing at the Ninth Circuit Court of Appeals, which was denied.
-We filed a petition with the United States Supreme Court to accept this case for review.
-If the Supreme Court refuses to hear the case or ultimately decides that the injunction was not proper, then the state court judgment of \$11.2 million will be entered and our time to appeal that judgment to the Minnesota State Court of Appeals will begin to run.
+We filed a petition with the United States Supreme Court to accept this case for review, but on June 26, 2006, the Supreme Court denied review.
+As a result of this denial, the injunction will be lifted and the state court judgment of \$11.2 million will be entered and our time to appeal that judgment to the Minnesota State Court of Appeals will begin to run.
+LP intends to appeal the judgment.
 Based upon the information currently available, we believe that any further liability related to this case is remote and will not have a material adverse effect on our financial position, results of operations, cash flows or liquidity.